 END OF PART 1

-In our next installment, Ryan Pike discusses TRACER’s expansion, how the software could help dealerships, and what he sees as the future of the platform.
+In Part Two, Ryan Pike discusses TRACER’s expansion, how the software could help dealerships, and what he sees as the future of the platform.